greyhoundforty/ibmDevGettingStarted/README.md

 You have a few options for how you would like to install the IBM Cloud CLI:

-1. Download and install the [binary version](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use).
-If you're comfortable unziping files and understand how to move binaries in to your `PATH` then this is the option for you.
-2. Run the [one-line installer](https://console.bluemix.net/docs/cli/index.html#step1).
+1. Run the [one-line installer](https://console.bluemix.net/docs/cli/index.html#step1).
 This will also install some IBM Cloud Plugins as well as tools to interact with Kubernetes and Docker.
 See [here](https://console.bluemix.net/docs/cli/index.html#overview) for the full list of installed components.
+Piping to bash is controversial, as it prevents you from reading code that is about to run on your system.
+Therefore, we provide these alternative installation methods:
+2. Download and install the [binary version](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use).
+If you're comfortable unziping files and understand how to move binaries in to your `PATH` then this is the option for you.
 3. Use [bxshell](https://github.com/l2fprod/bxshell) which is run as a local Docker container that has the CLI and tools baked in.
 Pretty handy for kicking the tires.

 ### Installing plugins